IslesOfTheEast/datafetch/README.md

 ### todo list:

 * ascii art for linux distributions
 * information about the desktop's resolution, kernel, gpu and terminal emulator
+* add color to the ascii art